 - Mental health and wellness-informed consultation to faculty and staff

 The UCC is a confidential setting under the Family Educational Rights and Privacy Act (FERPA).
-To the extent permitted by law, we do not share information about students or anything discussed in session, with the exception of safety concerns, which may override the confidentiality policy.
+To the extent permitted by law, the UCC does not share information about students or anything discussed in session, with the exception of safety concerns, which may override the confidentiality policy.
 For example, limits of confidentiality include situations that involve imminent risk to a client or another individual, and situations involving elder or child abuse.
-We encourage students to sign a written Consent for Release of Information Form if they would like for us to share information with members of the student’s family or others.
-The UCC may share attendance and additional minimally necessary information with the other primary Student Care Network offices, including the Office of Student Care Coordination, Student Health Center, and Center for Student Wellbeing, or other treating providers (such as your home provider), or members of your family.
+The UCC encourages students to sign a written release of information form if they would like for the UCC to share information with members of the student’s family or others.
+The UCC may share attendance and additional minimally necessary information with the other primary Student Care Network offices, including the Office of Student Care Coordination, Student Health Center, and Center for Student Wellbeing for the purposes of care coordination

 Scope of Clinical Care

 The Vanderbilt University Counseling Center strives to facilitate the development of Vanderbilt students providing psychological interventions to promote the holistic wellbeing of VU students.
 The UCC staff is committed to an ongoing dialogue about individual differences in order to work effectively with the diverse student body at Vanderbilt, promoting a safe and affirming ethos of care, for students of all identities and backgrounds.
 The UCC has the following essential roles for advancing the educational mission of Vanderbilt University:

 - Providing short-term clinical services that help students achieve their academic and personal goals.

 - Responding to the psychological effects of crisis impacting individual students and the campus community.